-Experience with the first Fast Track concrete in Buena Vista County on U.S. Highway 71 in 1986 and in several additional projects constructed since, has shown that Fast Track is a viable construction alternative for certain locations.
-Fast Track concrete is produced from a high cement factor mix, using a special Type III Portland cement, and utilizing insulation blankets in the initial curing process.
+Experience with the first Fast Track concrete in Buena Vista County on US 71 in 1986 and in several additional projects constructed since has shown that Fast Track is a viable construction alternative for certain locations.
 Strengths for opening Fast Track pavement have always been achieved in less than 24 hours and often in less than 12 hours.
 The construction is performed using conventional equipment and techniques.
-The one new technique is the use of insulating blankets to contain and uniformly distribute the heat in the pavement during the early stages of curing.
+The one new technique is the use of insulating blankets to contain and uniformly distribute the heat of hydration in the pavement during the early stages of curing.

-Both contractors and contracting authorities have begun thinking of Portland cement concrete (PCC) pavement as an option for locations with critical traffic control requirements.
+Both contractors and contracting authorities have begun thinking of portland cement concrete (PCC) pavement as an option for locations with critical traffic control requirements.
 This was the situation in an urban area on a reconstruction project in Iowa.
 Neither the city nor the area businesses would support closing intersections for the duration of the paving.
 A compromise was reached where the intersections would be closed during the nighttime hours and be open during the day.
 The reconstruction was scheduled to be PCC pavement.
 The question became, "could the pavement be conventional PC concrete in the intersections?"
-This would require concrete that could achieve opening strength in 6 to 8 hours.
+This would require concrete that could achieve opening strength in about 6 to 8 hours.

 Testing was performed in the laboratory using the Fast Track concept and higher cement content concrete.
 At a rate of 822 pounds of special Type III cement per cubic yard, flexural strengths of above 300 psi were achieved at 6 hours.
 With the laboratory information, the design and specifications were completed for letting.